safaboukhris/MERN-Reservation/README.md

 The **UI Interface** folder includes:
 - **Components**: Reusable React components such as buttons, forms, and modals,.
 - **Pages**: Specific pages like login, home, espace details, register , reservation and history.
-- **Public**: Custom styles and Tailwind CSS configurations to ensure a consistent design.
-- **Assets**: Images, icons, and other static files used across the UI.
+- **Public**: Images, icons, and other static files used across the UI.
-- **hooks** :folder contains custom React hooks for managing reusable logic, such as state management, API calls, or side effects, to keep components clean and organized.
 - **validation** :folder is designed for handling form validation using **Zod**.
 It includes schemas and utilities to ensure that user input is validated consistently across the application.
-- **utils** :folder includes helper functions and utilities that are used throughout the project.
-Examples might include date formatters, API wrappers, or reusable logic for calculations.
+- **utils**: This folder includes reusable utilities for handling API interactions.
+It contains:
+  - **`axiosInstance`**: A pre-configured Axios instance for making API requests with default settings such as base URL, headers, and interceptors.
+  - **`fetchData`**: A utility function for simplifying GET requests using the Axios instance.
 ### Admin Folder
 The **admin** folder is dedicated to the admin panel and includes:
 - **Components**: